Ryan Gosling Reroutes Attention On Daughter To Harrison Ford, Eva Mendes Hustles After Having Kids

 “First of all, I’m a father.
 That changes you in every way—for the better.
 It’s the greatest thing that has ever happened to me,” he said according to Us Weekly.
 “Also, I have a dog that I’ve owned since I was 18 or 19, and he’s been on every film set with me and been around since my life became something completely different.
 It’s hard for me to imagine my life without him.
 To be honest, I’m not sure he is a dog.
 When I got him from the pound, the people there told me he wouldn’t weigh more than 20 pounds, but he’s grown to 85 pounds.”

 He also finds ways to make stories from the set count more than from his personal life.
-The current story that is circulating about Ryan Gosling is the time that Harrison Ford, the Blade Runner 2049 co-star, punched him in the face.
+The current story that is circulating about Ryan Gosling is the time that Harrison Ford, his Blade Runner 2049 co-star, punched him in the face.

 Harrison Ford explains how he punched Ryan Gosling in the face https://t.co/hxPadEsDia